#5 Niche? No thanks

-I went on a mini-crusade earlier this month throwing stones at experts and specialists.
-I made an article that is made up of two emails I sent two days in a row, along with a few great questions that come in as replies and responses.
+I went on a mini-crusade earlier this month throwing stones.
+Mostly at experts and specialists.
+I made an article comprised of two emails I sent two days in a row.
+I also added a few great questions that come in as replies and responses.
 The whole thing can be found here.

 EMAIL 2: TO NICHE OR NOT TO NICHE?
 FINAL VERDICT

-Coaches and consultants want you to niche down because you will likely find success much faster if you do.
-And, if you remember the “teacher” problem, they want you to have quick wins because they get credit for being good coaches.
+Coaches want you to niche down because you will likely find success much faster if you do.
+Remember the “teacher” problem?
+They want you to have quick wins because they get credit for being good coaches.
 Here’s what they don’t tell you (mostly because they don’t know better):

-Niching down early is also the biggest handicap to long-term success.
+Niching down early is one of the biggest handicaps to long-term success.

 Why?
-Because when people niche down they think in terms of the domain instead of causal structure and core concepts.
+Because when people niche down they think in domains instead of causal structures.
 For example, let’s look at some real-world phenomena:

-• Increased gas prices leading to an increase in grocery prices
+Increased gas prices lead to an increase in grocery prices

-There is extensive research that less effective problem solvers will group them by domain/niche like this:
+Less effective problem solvers will group them by domain like this:

 Biology Problems: